kubernetes-sigs/alibaba-cloud-csi-driver/README.md

 English | [简体中文](./README-zh_CN.md)

+WARNING: Manual deployment of this driver to your ACK cluster is not recommended.
+Instead users should use ACK component center to automatically deploy and manage the [Alibaba Cloud CSI Driver](https://www.alibabacloud.com/help/en/ack/product-overview/csi-provisioner).

+DISCLAIMER: Manual deployment of the driver to your ACK cluster is not officially supported by AlibabaCloud.

 ## Introduction
 Alibaba Cloud CSI plugins implement an interface between CSI enabled Container Orchestrator and Alibaba Cloud Storage.
 It allows dynamically provision Disk